 Lenders like conventional properties, typically 2, 3, 4 or 5 bed houses built in the 1930s of brick and tile and situated in towns.
 Great I hear you shout – because properties come in all shapes, sizes and constructions – just ask the three little pigs!
 Seriously this is a real conundrum.

-Anything outside this mould could trigger the requirement of greater deposit or a complete rethink.
+Anything outside this mould could trigger the requirement of a greater deposit or a complete rethink.